 Providing for solid anchoring and attachment of the device

 Textiles for traditional heart valves are typically engineered as flat or tubular knits, woven, or high-covering braided biomedical structures made with polyester fibers.
 However, as future designs are developed, biomedical textile engineering and materials science will continue to play a critical role in making other biomedical structures possible.

 Transcatheter valve replacement is a suitable treatment for most patients with aortic stenosis.
 In the next 10 years, these valves could become the treatment of choice for the disease.1 Transcatheter heart valve devices minimize the incision site, tissue damage, and patient trauma while reducing the risk of infection and recovery time.
 Biomedical textiles enable device delivery through a thinner fabric profile, various pore size options, and elasticity.
 These fabric structures are engineered to be in tune with specific device requirements.

 Transcatheter Aortic Valve Replacement (TAVR) and Transcatheter Mitral Valve Replacement (TMVR), and Transcatheter Tricuspid Valve Replacement (TTVR)

 Biomedical textile components provide resistance to stress and fatigue while displaying shape-transforming properties.
 Low-profile, near-net shape woven polyester biomedical structures can be engineered to support heart valve device delivery in catheters as small as 12 French.
-Medical textiles make possible the design of devices that facilitate several surgical approaches, including direct aortic, subclavian, transfemoral, and/or transapical.
+Medical textiles make the design of devices that facilitate several surgical approaches possible, including direct aortic, subclavian, transfemoral, and/or transapical.